kroneman/hexagonal-architecture-ts/readme.md

 - [x] Set up dependency injection in order to reduce express / nodejs boilerplate
 - [x] Dependency injection in order to associate an interface with a concrete class for loose coupling
 - [ ] Finish implementing the typescript equivalent of [thombergs/buckpal](https://github.com/thombergs/buckpal)
-- [ ] Implement additional ports, adapters and use cases
+- [x] Implement additional ports, adapters and use cases
-- [ ] Enforce architectural boundaries using architecture tests like `archunit` or equivalent
+- [x] Enforce architectural boundaries using architecture tests like `archunit` or equivalent

+## Questions / Difference Between original and my implementation

+### Is there actually a rule that adapters shouldn't know about entities in the domain?

+In the example from the book the [SendMoneyController](https://github.com/thombergs/buckpal/blob/master/src/main/java/io/reflectoring/buckpal/adapter/in/web/SendMoneyController.java) has knowledge of both the `Account` domain model and the `Money` domain model.
+I guess this is covered in chapter 9 where there are multiple mapping strategies

 ## Observations